Best Banana Cake Recipe

 • In a large bowl, mash bananas.

-• Add melted butter and vanilla and stir until combined.
+• Add melted butter, sugar and vanilla and stir to combine.

-• Add eggs and sour cream and stir until combined.
+• Add eggs, sour cream and milk and stir or whisk to combine.

 • Add dry ingredients and stir until the mixture is homogenous (uniform throughout) and there are no lumps.